Spike (IDW Publishing): Publication history

 Originally intended as a truly ongoing series, Lynch outlines his premise as "what would happen if Spike headlined his own TV show"; in this sense, the series aims to be a true Spike title and not merely an Angel spin-off.
 Lynch feels that the "kinda-sorta-very loose crossover" with Buffy Season Eight makes the comic book feel more like a "genuine Spike event" (rather than another of Spike's self-titled miniseries).
 Insofar as Lynch aims his series to be the Spike TV show that never was, Lynch cast its characters in the mould of Buffy and Angel' respective casts: a team of diverse characters like the Scooby Gang and Angel Investigations.
 Spike assembles his own team; Lynch describes these as the people Spike feels will listen to his commands.

 For his supporting cast, Lynch had originally wanted to have Lorne as in his earlier Spike: Shadow Puppets.
 However, following the death of actor Andy Hallett, who portrayed Lorne in the Angel series, IDW policy placed Lorne off-limits following John Byrne's send-off comic for the character, Music of the Spheres.
 Instead, Lynch elected to use the character of Groosalugg.
 This allows him to use the dragon and pegasus characters introduced in After the Fall and placed in Groo's care in that storyline.
-Additionally, Lynch uses his own inventions, the telepathic fish Betta George (introduced into the Buffy canon in After the Fall) and Beck, a pyrokinetic girl, first introduced in Spike: Aslyum.
+Additionally, Lynch uses his own inventions, the telepathic fish Betta George (introduced into the Buffy canon in After the Fall) and Beck, a pyrokinetic girl, first introduced in Spike: Asylum.
 Lynch expressed excitement at bringing George back into the comics, as he had proved popular with fans of After the Fall.